apiraino/rust-forge/src/compiler/README.md

 # Compiler
-Rust's compiler team are responsible for maintaining the Rust compiler, improving its performance and considering the stabilization of compiler features.
+Rust's Compiler team are responsible for maintaining the Rust compiler, improving its performance and considering the stabilization of compiler features.

 We use the Forge to document the team's processes, policies and working practices, if you'd like to